Tavlor/blackboard-duster/README.md

 # Blackboard Duster
-A scraper script for Blackboard, built with python, selenium and the requests library.
-Downloads files from your courses, and sorts them neatly into folders.
+A scraper script for Blackboard, built with python, selenium, and the requests library.
+It downloads files from your courses, and sorts them neatly into folders.

 ## Requirements
 - Python 3
 - [Selenium](https://selenium.dev/selenium/docs/api/py/index.html) for python

   `pip install selenium`

 - The [requests library](https://2.python-requests.org/en/master/)

   `pip install requests`

 - The WebDriver for your browser - make sure its version matches your browser version!
    - [Firefox WebDriver](https://github.com/mozilla/geckodriver)

       macOS users with homebrew can use `brew install geckodriver`

    - [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/)

       macOS users with homebrew can use `brew cask install chromedriver`